Exposing the limitations [and insane potential] of AI writing tools

 And then, you’ll have to do vast amounts of editing to make sure it flows like a book is supposed to.

-So, if your only goal is to save time, AI writing tools won’t help you, not in the long run.
+So, if your only goal is to save time, AI writing tools still won’t help you, not in the long run.

 The Incredible Potential of AI Writing Tools